Steve Bannon Bragged On Dutch Television Weeks Ago That He Had Hunter Biden’s Hard Drive

 As NBC News reported, American intelligence agencies warned the White House about Giuliani’s dealings with alleged Russian intelligence agents last year, raising questions of whether the files could have been misinformation.
 Others have pointed out what they see as holes in the story about how the repair store owner found the files and passed them along.

-Bannon has also come under fire for his recent arrest on allegations that he defrauded donors to the “Build the Wall” campaign to support the president’s plans to build a wall along the United States-Mexico border.
-The indictment, which came from United States Attorney for the Southern District of New York, claimed that Bannon and others raised more than $25 million but instead of using the money on the promised wall, they secretly passed hundreds of thousands of dollars that campaign founder Brian Kolfage used to find a lavish lifestyle.
+Bannon has also come under fire for his recent arrest on allegations that he defrauded donors to the “Build the Wall” campaign to support the president’s plans to build a wall along the U.S.-Mexico border.

+The indictment, which came from U.S. Attorney for the Southern District of New York, claimed that Bannon and others raised more than $25 million, but instead of using the money on the promised wall, they secretly passed hundreds of thousands of dollars that campaign founder Brian Kolfage used to fund a lavish lifestyle.